arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ## Power Analyzer & Modbus RTU

-A **power analyzer** or **energy meter** measures and analyzes electrical parameters in power systems, which is essential for monitoring energy efficiency, checking network performance, and diagnosing issues.
+A **power analyzer** or **energy meter** measures and analyzes electrical parameters in power systems, essential for monitoring energy efficiency, checking network performance, and diagnosing issues.
 By providing insights into voltage, current, power factor, and energy consumption, these devices help optimize load operation and reduce energy costs.

 The **6M.Tx** series includes three single-phase power monitors for AC and DC systems, handling AC frequencies from 1 to 400 Hz and nominal currents from 50 to 300 A (up to 400 A for DC).
 They measure parameters like peak voltage (`Vpk`), peak current (`Ipk`), and Total Harmonic Distortion (`THD(U)`), which are important for assessing power quality.
 Data is accessible via Modbus RTU over RS-485, using 16-bit registers.